 Alternative gift option: choose a rustic Italian bread, or some sourdough bread from your local deli with some European style butter like Kerrygold to accompany the dinner napkins or kitchen towels.
 Or, you could substitute the towels and napkins for a nice, cotton apron and oven mitts.

-5. A basket of seasonal fruits/veggies
+5. A basket filled with seasonal fruits and veggies

 None of us are eating enough fruits and veggies so this gift can supplement someone’s pantry supply of fresh produce and be a gentle reminder to do just that: eat more fruits and veggies.
 Apples, pears, plums, pumpkins, squash, eggplants, grapes, are just some example of the seasonal produce available in the fall time.
 You can choose any combination and in any variety.